NewtonKoh/tp/docs/UserGuide.md

   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.

 * Items in square brackets are optional.<br>
-  e.g. `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.
+  e.g. `n/NAME [t/TAG]` can be used with or without a tag, like `n/John Doe t/friend` or simply `n/John Doe`.

-* Items with `…`​ after them can be used multiple times including zero times.<br>
+* Items with `…` after them can be used multiple times.<br>
-  e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.
+  e.g. `[t/TAG]…` can be completely omitted, inlcuded once as `t/friend`, or multiple times like `t/friend t/family`.<br>
+  e.g. `INDICES…` represent a parameter that has to be used at least once because of the absence of square brackets.

-* Items that start with `--` are flags that you can use to achieve slightly different outcomes than the default.<br>
+* Items that start with `--` are flags that alter the command's default behavior.<br>
-  Any redundant text after the flag will be ignored. e.g. `--all`
+  Any redundant text after the flag will be ignored.<br>
+  e.g. `--all`

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 * Redundant text/parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

 </div>

 ### Viewing help: `help`

-Shows a message explaining how to access the help page.
+Need a hand?
+Just type help to access the help page and get the guidance you need!

 ![help message](images/helpMessage.png)